Adler-p/SmartDine/auth/README.md

 The Auth Service is responsible for handling user authentication and session management in the SmartDine application.
 It provides endpoints for user signup, signin, signout, session creation, and token refresh.

 ## Features
-- User authentication for staff (signup, signin, signout).
+- User authentication for staff (signup, signin, signout)
-- Session management for customers (using cookies).
+- Session management for customers (using cookies)
-- Refresh token support for secure and scalable authentication (frontend will check token expiry and trigger this endpoint to refresh token).
+- Refresh token support for secure and scalable authentication (frontend will check token expiry and trigger this endpoint to refresh token)
+- Event publishing for user-related events

+These events are consumed by other services that need to react to user-related changes.

 ## API Endpoints